OSAS/rh-events/2012/KVM Forum + oVirt Workshop.md

 We'll talk about what was done and what's on the pipeline, with a demo.

 For more information, including speaker bio, visit http://kvmforumovirtworkshop2012.sched.org/event/afda3d75d9b7ec618042eb38a91eea64?iframe=yes&w=750&sidebar=yes&bg=no#?iframe=yes&w=750&sidebar=yes&bg=no

+## Virtio & Networking Status and Challenges
+### Name: Michael S. Tsirkin
+### Time: November 8, 2012 9:15 - 10:00 CEST

+This talk will present a high level description of current work on virtio, vhost - in general with focus on paravirtualized networking in particular.

+The talk will start with a quick overview of a paravirtualized networking in KVM.
+It will next describe new enhancements in this field developed in the last year, most of them performance-related.

+The talk will include a description of upcoming challenges in enhancing paravirtualized networking in KVM.

+For a selected subset of the enhancements the talk will include some background and motivation, an architecture-level view of the implementation and a short description of the benefits to the user.

+The talk is targeted at developers with high level understanding of KVM and networking, and interest in their internals.

+For more information, including speaker bio, visit http://kvmforumovirtworkshop2012.sched.org/event/0de1f5ad81a707953b48c3d12a488da9?iframe=yes&w=750&sidebar=yes&bg=no#?iframe=yes&w=750&sidebar=yes&bg=no

+## Scripting and Integration : oVirt CLI and SDK
+### Name: Simon Grinberg
+### Time: November 8, 2012 9:15 - 10:00 CEST

+How to leverage ovirt api, sdk and cli for scripting and automation.

+For more information, including speaker bio, visit http://kvmforumovirtworkshop2012.sched.org/event/5d37c086b4f8afd653af75abffae74d4?iframe=yes&w=750&sidebar=yes&bg=no#?iframe=yes&w=750&sidebar=yes&bg=no

+## KVM Memory Management Update & Plans
+### Name: Rik van Riel
+### Time: November 8, 2012 10:30 - 11:00 CEST

+Rik van Riel and Andrea Arcangeli will go over the KVM memory management changes from the last year, as well as possible changes for the next year.
+Topics include THP, ballooning, NUMA and more.
+The goal is a shorter presentation, with plenty of time for open discussion.

+For more information, including speaker bio, visit http://kvmforumovirtworkshop2012.sched.org/event/c3de4c709ca0a3ee9101825bd82bab47?iframe=yes&w=750&sidebar=yes&bg=no#?iframe=yes&w=750&sidebar=yes&bg=no